 Between its creamy, dreamy texture, and the flaky sea salt bringing out the best in the sweet, floral honey, you’re looking at a bowl of my ice cream love language.

 I took inspiration from a couple of sources, and after 8 batches I think I struck gold.
-So without further ado, here are the keys to silky smooth, flavorful dairy-free ice cream:
+So without further ado, here are the keys to silky smooth, flavorful dairy-free ice cream recipe:

 - The Kitchn proved that making a slurry of starch and some of the coconut milk gave it the thickness that typically comes from egg yolks.
 I made mine using tapioca starch, as most people can tolerate that versus cornstarch.